 WHY WE LIKE IT: This top Corroseal rust converter includes a powerful primer layer that’s ideal for painting afterward, and one gallon can cover up to 250 square feet!
 It’s ideal for larger rust conversion projects.

 Corroseal’s effective rust converter does a little bit of everything: It can convert rust and seal a surface with a layer of primer for further painting – or you could just leave the primer layer as a sufficient coating all its own.
 As you can imagine, this makes the mixture perfect for restoring larger surfaces on vehicles, boats, industrial machines, and so on.

 You can choose whether to paint, roll, or spray this formula, and a single gallon can cover 200 to 250 square feet, depending on the rust problem.
 Several different sizes are available, but we like the all-purpose one gallon version for most projects.
+Its non-flammable, water-based formula is easy to clean up as well, almost as if it were soap and water.
+Be sure to check out this effective product that works great at protecting against future rust on Amazon.com.
 This is what you want for rusty surfaces, rather than the best spray paint.

 #3 VHT SP229 Rust Converter

 WHY WE LIKE IT: VHT SP229 is the best converter for truck frame projects and other serious tasks.
 The easy spray-on helps in tight spots, and it can also work on fiberglass.